All Episodes

 Hey, Sean.

-And I think it's time for President Trump to come out and let people know what really going on.
+And I think it's time for President Trump to come out and let people know what's really going on.

-Uh, instead of, you know, I I watched CBS this morning with my wife, and unfortunately, everything on there was anti-Trump, but there was no information about what was going on with Comey, Mueller, Rose.
+Instead of, you know, I watched CBS this morning with my wife, and unfortunately, everything on there was anti-Trump, but there was no information about what was going on with Comey, Mueller, Rose.

-And, you know, some people say, well, Hannity, for a year, you it the story has gotten so big with so many players, and there's different aspects to it.
+And, you know, some people say, well, Hannity, for a year, the story has gotten so big with so many players, and there's different aspects to it.

 She obstructed justice as such.

-Then you've got the Comey struck Page, McCabe, insurance policy, cover-up, exoneration before investigation, Loretta Lynch's role in all of that.
+Then you've got the Comey, Strzok, Paige, McCabe, insurance policy, cover-up, exoneration before investigation, Loretta Lynch's role in all of that.

-Then you got the same guy that interviewed General Flynn, Peter Strzok interviews Hillary, but we know he was part of writing the exoneration months earlier, and then she's exonerated two days after the interview.
+Peter Strzzok interviews Hillary, but we know he was part of writing the exoneration months earlier, and then she's exonerated two days after the interview.

-And then you've got the whole issue of, oh, okay, there's no Trump Russia collusion, but we do have evidence that in fact Hillary Clinton paid a foreign national to build the dossier that was based on Russian lies, Russian government lies to help manipulate the American people and win an election.
+And then you've got the whole issue of, oh, okay, there's no Trump-Russia collusion, but we do have evidence that, in fact, Hillary Clinton paid a foreign national to build a dossier that was based on Russian lies, Russian government lies, to help manipulate the American people and win an election.

-Um and then, of course, we know that that dossier became un was not unverified by anybody and never corroborated and mostly proven false now, and that it was presented to a Pfizer court, and it was the bulk of information, according to the Grassley Graham memo that was used in the Pfizer court in the application to get a warrant to spy on a Trump campaign associate weeks before the election,
+And it was the bulk of information, according to the Grassley Graham memo, that was used in the FISA court in the application to get a warrant to spy on a Trump campaign associate weeks before the election.

-and that that was also there were three subsequent applications, and you got guys like Rod Rosenstein who appointed Mueller signing off on the Pfizer warrant against Trump, which is a massive conflict of interest.
+And you got guys like Rod Rosenstein, who appointed Mueller signing off on the FISA warrant against Trump, which is a massive conflict of interest.

-Now, think of anybody in the media is talking about what I just told you.
+Now, think if anybody in the media is talking about what I just told you.

-And I listen to you every day, and I'm just be honest to keep up with it on a daily basis, and I'm I'm amazed that you're able to keep up with but that's that's what you do.
+And I listen to you every day, and I'll just be honest, to keep up with it on a daily basis, and I'm amazed that you're able to keep up with it, but that's what you do.

 Oh, okay.